 - The Principal is obligated to comply with the rules set forth by the utility provider including paying for the service provided on time and in full

-- If the Principal commits a violation of the rules such as failure to promptly pay for the bill, the utility provider will be eligible to file a claim on the surety bond
+- If the Principal violates the rules such as failure to promptly pay for the bill, the utility provider will be eligible to file a claim on the surety bond

 If you need further information about this surety bond, call us at 800-333-7800!